grzegorzslominski/BSI-crypto/README.md

 # BSI-crypto

-Repository with tasks from the subject of BSI (Security of Information Systems).
+Repository with tasks from the subject of BSI (Bezpieczeństwo systemów informatycznych/Security of Information Systems).

 cw8 - Application for sending messages between users that encrypts messages before sending to the database.